 As indicated in table 04 the proportions of males and females in the visuals are rather different to those in the texts.
-Throughout the textbooks' illustrations, female characters appear less frequently than their male peers.
-Concerning pictures, there three hundred and seventy five (375) pictures.
-Two hundred and thirty eight (238) of them are male characters whereas one hundred and thirty seven (137) are female characters.
+Throughout the textbooks' illustrations, female characters appear less frequently than their male peers do.
+Concerning pictures, the textbook contains three hundred and seventy-five (375).
+Two hundred and thirty-eight (238) of them are male characters whereas one hundred and thirty-seven (137) are female characters.
 In photographs, we can see the same trend as in picture.
-The textbook includes thirty eight

-(38) photographs, twenty two (22) of which present male characters and sixteen (16) depict female characters.
+The textbook includes thirty-eight (38) photographs, twenty-two (22) of which present male characters and sixteen (16) depict female characters.